beaverbuilder/documentation/docs/beaver-builder/account/index.md

 ## Create Account

 You can only create a Beaver Builder account by purchasing a Beaver Builder license.
-Your first and last name as well as your email address will be required during the purchase process.
-A password will be emailed to your email address once you have completed your Beaver Builder license purchase.
+During the purchase process, you will need to provide your first and last name, as well as your email address.
+Once you have completed the Beaver Builder license purchase, a password will be sent to the email address you provided.

 ## Access My Account